Niels-Bohr-Institute-XNS-StructBiophys/CaPP/README.md

 2) place the executable, capp, in the same folder as CaPP.py
 3) Run CaPP
         >> python CaPP.py
 !)
-CaPP has only been tested on MacOS and Windows
+CaPP has been tested on MacOS and Windows

 # About the calculations
 The PDDF is calculated using the positions of each atom in the PDB file.